-The above-listed criteria show that there are several areas that differ between the Malta and Cyprus citizenship programs.
+The above-listed criteria show that there are several areas that differ between the Malta and Cyprus citizenship and residency programs.

-While both programs come with the same end result, which is EU citizenship and residency, some people may prefer Malta vs Cyprus citizenship or the other way around depending on their personal preferences and personal circumstances.
+While both programs lead to EU citizenship and residency, some people may prefer Malta vs Cyprus citizenship or the other way around depending on their personal preferences and personal circumstances.